 Hover

-To achieve the sticky header effect, you can implement the ItemHover
+To achieve the sticky header effect, you can implement the ItemHover interface:

 class HoverHeaderModel : ItemHover {